Naval operations in the Dardanelles campaign: Closure of the Dardanelles

 In October 1914, following an incident on 27 September, when the British Dardanelles squadron had seized an Ottoman torpedo boat, the German commander of the Dardanelles fortifications ordered the passage closed, adding to the impression that the Ottomans were pro-German.
 Hostilities began on 28 October, when the Ottoman fleet, including Goeben and Breslau (flying the Ottoman flag and renamed Yavûz Sultân Selîm and Midilli but still commanded by German officers and manned by German crews) conducted the Black Sea Raid.
 Odessa and Sevastopol were bombarded, and a Russian minelayer and gunboat were sunk.
 The Ottomans refused an Allied demand that they expel the German missions and on 31 October 1914, formally joined the Central Powers.
-Russia declared war on Turkey on 2 November and the British ambassador left Constantinople the next day.
+Russia declared war on the Ottoman Empire on 2 November and the British ambassador left Constantinople the next day.

 A British naval squadron bombarded the Dardanelles outer defensive forts at Kum Kale and Seddulbahir; a shell hit a magazine and the explosion knocked the guns off their mounts and killed 86 soldiers.
 Britain and France declared war on Turkey on 5 November and the Ottomans declared a jihad (holy war) later that month.
 The Caucasus campaign, an Ottoman attack on Russia through the Caucasus Mountains began in December, leading the Russians to call for aid from Britain in January 1915.
 The Mesopotamian campaign began with a British landing to occupy the oil facilities in the Persian Gulf.
 The Ottomans prepared to attack Egypt in early 1915, to occupy the Suez Canal and cut the Mediterranean route to British India and the Far East.